Home EuropeThe 5 Largest Mediterranean Sea Islands

 Sardinia, the second-largest island in the Mediterranean Sea, spans around 24,090 square kilometers (9,300 square miles).
 It is another autonomous region of Italy, known for its rugged coastline and stunning beaches.
 The island’s interior is mountainous, with peaks like Punta La Marmora reaching over 1,800 meters (6,000 feet).

 Sardinia has a distinct culture, with its own language, Sardinian, which is recognized as a minority language in Italy.
-The island is famous for its nuraghe, ancient stone structures built by the Nuragic civilization over 3,000 years ago.
+One of the largest Mediterranean Sea islands, it is famous for its nuraghe, ancient stone structures built by the Nuragic civilization over 3,000 years ago.
 Cagliari, the capital, is a vibrant city with a mix of medieval and modern architecture.

 Sardinia is a popular tourist destination, attracting visitors with its crystal-clear waters and unspoiled landscapes.
 The island’s cuisine includes specialties such as porceddu (roast suckling pig) and pane carasau, a traditional flatbread.